|

 A conservatory extension to any dwelling is an excellent way to both enlarge your dwelling providing additional floor space and as an investment.
 Care should be taken to place the conservatory in the right location to maximise the benefit from additional use, heat and views.
 The conservatory must integrate into the dwelling if it is to enhance the appearance of the dwelling.
 This design guide will look at the options that are available and the pitfalls that you need to avoid.

 The Edwardian range utilises square wall construction - meaning maximum space for your conservatory furniture.
 In effect, you get another full size room; ideal when you are entertaining guests or just want space to relax after a busy day.
 Another advantage of square wall construction is that you can add the conservatory to any external wall.
-The only limit on the position of your Edwardian conservatory is the ground available around your house. edwardian conservatory
+The only limit on the position of your Edwardian conservatory is the ground available around your house. | |

 The Lean-to can be constructed virtually anywhere and will immediately add that extra touch of distinction to your home.
 The Lean-to is so versatile, whether you simply desire an extension to your entrance way or want somewhere to sit and read the morning papers.
 You could use it as an all-seasons home for sensitive plants.
-It could even be a place to eat your meals on a warm summer's day. lean to conservatory
+It could even be a place to eat your meals on a warm summer's day. | |

 Traditional or contemporary, this style is ideal for properties with limited space under the eaves or an awkward area in which to fit a conservatory.
 The pitch of the roof is variable, so that a shallow pitch could fit under a low bungalow roof, whilst a steeper pitch would match the roof of a terraced house.
+The L shaped conservatory is similar to the P shaped conservatory, but with a larger floor area. |

 The P shaped conservatory combines the Victorian and Lean-to conservatories together to form two separate living areas.
-This is a link type conservatory, typically located to the rear of a dwelling where both the kitchen and dining room have separate access to the conservatory. p shaped conservatory
+This is a link type conservatory, typically located to the rear of a dwelling where both the kitchen and dining room have separate access to the conservatory. | |

+This is the most popular style of conservatory and has distinguishing architectural features such as a bay front, steeply pitched roof and ornate ridge details.
 Victorian conservatories are renowned for being the most versatile design available, being suited to any type of bungalow, semi-detached or detached house.
-It will give you the impression of plenty of internal space, without unduly imposing upon the exterior of your home.
+It will give you the impression of plenty of internal space, without unduly imposing upon the exterior of your home. |

 A conservatory should always enhance your home as much as possible, whether it be from the outside or from inside.
 That's why location and size of the conservatory are very important.
 A conservatory should fit in with your room plan.
 For example, if the kitchen is at the back of the house, a conservatory that doubles up as a dining room or a breakfast room is ideal to be positioned off the kitchen area.
 If your living room faces the garden, a sun lounge could easily be added to enhance the use of the garden and get more light into your living area.